 In classical mathematics, this difficulty is side-stepped by virtue of the fact that \emph{there are no non-free domains!}

 Indeed, classically, every $\LL$-algebra is a \emph{free} $\LL$-algebra --- if $X$ has a bottom element $\bot$, it can be seen that $X$ is the lift of the dcpo $X\setminus\brc{\bot}$ using the law of the excluded middle.
-Unfortunately, this simple description of $\LL$-algebras does not carry over to the constructive mathematics of an elementary topos, as \citet{kock:1995} has discussed at length.
+Unfortunately, this simple description of $\LL$-algebras does not carry over to the constructive mathematics of an elementary topos, as Kock has discussed at length~\cite{kock:1995}.
 We can illustrate the problem by means of the following Brouwerian counterexample (\cref{thm:lem-vs-free-on-non-bottom}) which follows by way of \cref{lem:F-conservative} below --- anticipating a precise definition of lifting monad.

 \begin{proposition} The lifting functor $L\colon \Dcpo\to\LiftAlg$ is conservative. \end{proposition}

 \begin{proof} For any morphism of dcpos $f\colon A\to B$, the following is a pullback square:

 Any pullback of an isomorphism is an isomorphism; therefore, if $Lf$ is an isomorphism, so is $f$. \end{proof}